 So you watch.
 You start to notice every little thing.
 Was that a cough, or did TurtleDove just swallow a bug (yes, even bugs are super fun).
 TD is panting.
 Oh no. But, it is 97 degrees and you just got back from a walk and she has the type of nose that makes it harder to catch her breath.
 Besides, the whole pack is panting.
 Uh oh, Patty is licking her (healed) tummy, did he find something again?
 No. No new lumps, it’s only their nightly ritual.

-Its not about you Erin, you say to yourself daily, but gosh darn it you do not want to lose TurtleDove.
-You’ve got her paws memorized, know which teeth she still has, which had been filed down, which she lost (her biggest k9 is in your dresser drawer).
+Its not about you Erin, you say to yourself, but gosh darn it you do not want to lose TurtleDove.
+You’ve got her paws memorized, know which teeth she still has, which had been cruelly filed down, which she lost (her biggest k9 is in your dresser drawer).
 You know the haze in her eyes and each mole on her body.
 You have the healing of her incision, the massive one down her tummy, memorized too.

 But she is not just yours.
 She has her rescue and her committed aunties.
 She has your family and has walked on the beach with your father, sat with him on the couch as he read the paper, and has covered your nieces and nephews in kisses as they giggled.
 TurtleDove is so loved and known by others.
-Many friends follow her, and strangers notice her in public having seen her on Facebook and approach her to say “hello”.
-TurtleDove has even helped people understand better her misunderstood breed.
+Many friends follow her, and strangers notice her in public- having seen her on Facebook or IG- and approach her to say “hello”.
+TurtleDove has even helped people understand her misunderstood breed.
 Those who can, have donated to her medical care.
 They love her close up, or from afar.
 You think, no matter what, this love reaches TD.
 She is intuitive this way.
 Love.
 This is how it is supposed to be.
 Life affirming.
 A privilege.
 An honor.
 You are blessed.
-But you are scared, and, sad.
-But deeply honored to be her mama and her pack and you will be here together, the five of you, with and for her until the end.
+You are scared, and, sad.
+But you are deeply honored to be her mama and her pack and you will be here together, the five of you, with and for her until the end.
 Or, rather, until her new beginning…..